Thesis Process Timeline and Forms

 Last Step: Does is seem strange to start with the last step?
 Read on…

-You plan to get a doctorate and you think this will improve your chances (not necessarily
+- You plan to get a doctorate and you think this will improve your chances (not necessarily so).

 Second Step: How do you get started?
 (Occurs during your second semester)

-A preliminary methods section * An outline of all remaining chapters (typically a
+- A preliminary methods section * An outline of all remaining chapters (typically a total of 5)